mindspore-ai/docs/docs/mindspore/source_en/faq/data_processing.md

 <br/>

-<font size=3>**Q: Can you introduce the dedicated data processing framework?**</font>
+<font size=3>**Q: Can you introduce the data processing framework in MindSpore?**</font>

-A: MindData provides the heterogeneous hardware acceleration function for data processing.
-The high-concurrency data processing `pipeline` supports `Ascend`, `GPU` and `CPU`.
-The `CPU` usage is reduced by 30%.
-For details, see [Optimizing Data Processing](https://www.mindspore.cn/tutorials/experts/en/master/dataset/optimize.html).
+A: MindSpore Dataset module makes it easy for users to define data preprocessing pipelines and transform samples efficiently with multiprocessing or multithreading.
+MindSpore Dataset also provides variable APIs for users to load and process datasets, more introduction please refer to [MindSpore Dataset](https://mindspore.cn/docs/en/master/api_python/mindspore.dataset.html#introduction-to-data-processing-pipeline).
+If you want to further study the performance optimization of dataset pipeline, please read [Optimizing Data Processing](https://www.mindspore.cn/tutorials/experts/en/master/dataset/optimize.html).

 <br/>